 Let us begin.

-We order sparkling water for me, with lemon, a bottle of my own, imperceptively replaced as it empties, poured into a fine crystal wine glass.
+We ordered sparkling water for me, with lemon, a bottle of my own, imperceptively replaced as it empties, poured into a fine crystal wine glass.
 My father chooses carefully from the impressive wine list, gathering advice at every turn from our handsome and articulate waiter, from Poland, Peter.
 He suggests the Pinot Grigio and my father says that it sings on his tongue.
 Moods and aspects change in certain spaces, and this fine treat of a dining experience is one of them

-We discuss nothing but the experience, the play by play of the flavors dancing in our mouths, the lessons from our waiter, and from one of the restaurant’s owneirs, who comes to greet us and chat a little about his passion, this place, the people who make it what it is, and the family of fine chefs and cooks and servers who make a magical place like La Cocina happen.
+We discuss nothing but the experience, the play by play of the flavors dancing in our mouths, the lessons from our waiter, and from one of the restaurant’s owners, who comes to greet us and chat a little about his passion, this place, the people who make it what it is, and the family of fine chefs and cooks and servers who make a magical place like La Cocina happen.

 A St. Augustine International Restaurant: